Mike Toglia Preview, Player Props: Rockies vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff ranks eighth in MLB with a collective 9.1 strikeouts per nine innings.
+- The Orioles pitching staff is eighth in the league with a collective 9.1 strikeouts per nine innings.

-- The Orioles have the 12th-ranked team ERA across all MLB pitching staffs (4.04).
+- The Orioles' 4.04 team ERA ranks 12th across all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.